javascript-tutorial/en.javascript.info/1-js/99-js-misc/03-currying-partials/article.md

 ## Advanced curry implementation

-In case you'd like to get in to the details, here's the "advanced" curry implementation for multi-argument functions that we could use above.
+In case you'd like to get into the details, here's the "advanced" curry implementation for multi-argument functions that we could use above.

 It's pretty short: